-As technology progresses, the distinction between router and switch products has grown blurred.
-Essentially, routers are Layer 3 (L3) devices designed to connect networks.
-A common scenario is connecting an office Ethernet network to the Internet via DSL.
-Switches are instead Layer 2 (L2) devices that interface client devices within a network.
-Generally, routers rely on computation to send traffic using sophisticated algorithms, offering intelligence at the cost of speed.
-Switches, by comparison, rely upon largely predefined hardware configurations to steer data at the fastest feasible rate.
-The current generation of routers typically come with Layer 2 switches, and many of today’s switches include L3 routing capability.
-Routers offered by Cisco, the supplier of the vast majority of the world's routers, have advanced significantly in capability and performance and Cisco makes an extensive portfolio that includes routers built to handle the requirements of users from individual telecommuters to the world's largest service providers.
+As technology progresses, the distinction between routers and switches is becoming blurred.
+At heart, routers are Layer 3 products designed to connect different networks.
+A typical example is connecting an office network to the Internet via DSL.
+Switches are L2 devices that interface various devices within a network.
+Basically, routers rely on computation to steer traffic based on complex algorithms, providing flexibility at the cost of throughput.
+Switches, by comparison, depend upon mostly predefined hardware configurations to send traffic at the fastest feasible rate.
+Today's routers typically come with Layer 2 switches, and many of today’s switches have Layer 3 routing capability.
+Routers developed by Cisco, the producer of the vast majority of the world's routers, have advanced dramatically in capability and performance and Cisco now offers an extensive product line that features routers designed to meet the needs of customers from individual telecommuters to the world's largest service providers.

-The most recent Integrated Services Routers from Cisco have the performance and built-in features to manage IP voice and video as well as virtualization while at the same time offering fault tolerance, remote management, seamless expandability, and advanced protection.
-Cisco's ISR routers allow your company to establish a solid basis for an IT environment that can grow seamlessly as you add more workers, open extra offices, activate additional services, give access to your network to clients and partners, and support an an increasingly mobile user base.
-Progent’s Cisco qualified CCIE network engineers offer fast and affordable remote expertise to help your company to select, deploy, administer, upgrade, and support Cisco's latest router technology and can assist you to support your older routers or migrate non-disruptively to Cisco’s current router products.
+The most recent Integrated Services Routers released by Cisco have the speed and built-in functionality to support IP voice and video plus virtual environments while at the same time offering high availability, web-based administration, seamless extensibility, and advanced protection.
+Cisco's ISR routers allow you to build a firm foundation for an IT environment that can evolve seamlessly as you hire new workers, establish new sites, activate additional capabilities, extend your system to clients and partners, and build an expanding mobile workforce.
+Progent’s Cisco certified CCIE network engineers can provide immediate and economical remote support to help you to select, deploy, manage, upgrade, and troubleshoot Cisco's latest router technology and can assist you to maintain your older routers or migrate non-disruptively to Cisco’s current networking solutions.

-Cisco Routers Designed for Small Companies and Remote Offices
+Cisco Routers Designed for Small Businesses and Remote Offices

-Cisco’s routers for small businesses and branch offices offer affordable and reliable entry-level alternatives that enable limited sets of workers to share secure connectivity to the Internet.
-All these fixed-configuration desktop routers feature at minimum four Ethernet switches with Wi-Fi options plus built-in firewall for enhanced security.
-Designed for easy setup, administration, and troubleshooting, Cisco’s entry-level routers minimize ownership costs by cutting equipment and operational investments.
-Progent’s online support specialists have extensive experience delivering immediate and affordable technical assistance for small organizations to set up and maintain these devices, and Progent’s Cisco-certified CCIE network consultants can help your company to understand how these routers can add to the business value of your IT system.
+Cisco’s routers for small organizations and remote offices offer affordable and dependable no-frills solutions that enable small sets of users to share secure connectivity to wide area networks.
+These single-configuration desktop devices include at minimum four switched Ethernet with Wi-Fi options plus integrated firewall to provide enhanced protection.
+Designed for simple installation, management, and support, Cisco’s small business routers minimize TCO by cutting acquisition and operational investments.
+Progent’s remote troubleshooting experts have in-depth experience delivering fast and affordable IT help for small companies to set up and support these routers, and Progent’s CCIE network consultants can assist you to determine ways these routers can increase the strategic value of your IT network.

-Cisco's affordably priced RV Series Routers are designed to offer small businesses with VPN technology that permits remote users to connect to a network securely.
-Models in the Cisco RV Series VPN Routers can handle up to 100 IPsec VPN tunnels, include 4-, 8-, or 16-port Ethernet switches, have integrated firewalls with sophisticated data encryption, and support browser-based setup for easy deployment and troubleshooting.
-All RV Series devices support fast Ethernet and some models can handle Gigabit Ethernet.
-Wireless versions are available.
-Cisco's RV Series VPN routers do not support Cisco’s IOS control software.
+Cisco's affordably priced RV Series VPN Routers are designed to provide small organizations with VPN technology that permits telecommuters and mobile workers to access a network without compromising security.
+Models in the Cisco RV Series VPN Routers can support from five to 100 IPsec VPN tunnels, include 4-, 8-, or 16-port Ethernet switches, come with built-in firewalls with advanced encryption, and support browser-based configuration for remote deployment and troubleshooting.
+All models accommodate 10/100 Ethernet and some models can handle Gigabit Ethernet.
+Wired/Wireless versions are available.
+These routers do not incorporate Cisco’s popular IOS control software.

-Cisco's more current products in the expanding selection of RV Series Wired/Wireless Routers include the Cisco RV120W wired/Wireless-N VPN Firewall with a 4-port Ethernet switch and support for up to 10 IPsec VPN tunnels, the Cisco RV180W Wireless-N VPN Router with a 4-port Gigabit Ethernet switch and support for 12000 Concurrent sessions and 10 IPsec VPN tunnels, the low-cost RV215W wired/Wireless-N Router with a 4-port Ethernet switch and USB support for WAN connections, and Cisco's 325 RV325 Dual Gigabit WAN VPN Router with an integrated a 14-port Gigabit switch and redundant Gbit WAN ports for load balancing and business continuity as well as USB ports attaching 3G and 4G modems for WAN failover.
+Later models in Cisco's portfolio of RV Series VPN Wired/Wireless Routers include the Cisco RV110W Wireless-N VPN with a 4-port switch and support for four active VLANs, the RV130W Wireless-N Multifunction VPN Router with a 4-port Gigabit Ethernet switch and support for 12000 Concurrent sessions, the Cisco RV220W wired/Wireless-N Network Security Firewall with a 4-port Gigabit switch and support for 25 VPN tunnels, and the Cisco 320 RV320 WAN VPN Router with a 4-port Gigabit Ethernet switch and redundant Gbit WAN ports for load balancing and business continuity.

-Cisco's extensive portfolio of 800 Series ISR routers is made up of desktop devices designed and priced for small businesses, branch offices, retail venues, telecommuters, and clients of ISPs.
-Many models in Cisco's 800 Series family of routers have been developed with many options over many years.
-Cisco's 881 line of ISR routers exemplifies the vast selection of options offered within the Cisco 800 product family.
-Models in Cisco's 881 router portfolio can enable unified media networks by delivering IP voice and video, Wi-Fi and cellular wireless and data in one integrated router and switch.
-Advanced data protection can include encryption, VPN, firewall, and URL filtering.
-For survivability, available features for Cisco 881 ISR routers include duplicate WAN connections or support for landline high-speed WAN connections such as DSL plus multiple different cellular 3G and 4G wireless connections all on one appliance.
+Cisco's comprehensive portfolio of 800 Series ISR routers is made up of desktop appliances designed and priced for small organizations, branch locations, retail venues, telecommuters, and clients of ISPs.
+Many models in the 800 product line have been released with many options over many years.
+Cisco's 881 line of ISR routers suggests the wide selection of options offered within the Cisco 800 Series product family.
+Models in Cisco's 881 router catalog can support converged media networks by delivering IP voice and video, wireless and data in one integrated router and switch.
+Advanced data protection can include encryption, VPN tunneling, firewall, and URL filtering.
+For survivability, available options for 881 routers include redundant WAN connections or support for landline broadband WAN links such as DSL as well as multiple cellular 3G and 4G wireless connections all built into one desktop appliance.

-Cisco's 880 Series of ISR routers allow a wide range of deployment models
+Cisco's 880 Series of ISR routers support a wide range of deployment models

-The basic Cisco 881 features a 4-port 10/100-Mbps managed switch that delivers 15 Mbps performance, support for up to 20 users, 2-port integrated PoE, and IPv6 compatibility.
-Cisco's 881W router supports 802.11g/n Wi-Fi.
-Cisco's 881 SRST router features four FXS ports and 1 FXO port for PSTN fallback with Cisco Survivable Remote Site Telephony (SRST).
-With a Cisco Unified Border Element (CUBE) license, Cisco's 881 ISR router supports SIP trunking to replace legacy Primary Rate Interface (PRI) lines or foreign exchange-office (FXO) voice connectivity to a PSTN service provider.
-CUBE-based SIP trunks also support remote agents in Cisco Call Center deployments.
+The baseline Cisco 881 router has a 4-port 10/100-Mbps managed switch that delivers 15 Mbps performance, the ability to handle up to 20 users, 2-port integrated Power over Ethernet, and IPv6 support.
+Cisco's 881W router includes 802.11g/n Wi-Fi.
+The 881 SRST router features four FXS ports and 1 FXO port for PSTN fallback with Cisco Survivable Remote Site Telephony.
+With a Cisco Unified Border Element (CUBE) license, the Cisco 881 ISR router supports SIP trunk connectivity as a replacement for legacy PRI lines or foreign exchange-office (FXO) voice connectivity to a PSTN carrier.
+CUBE-based SIP trunks also support remote call agents in Cisco Call Center environments.

 Cisco ISR Generation 2 Routers

-In comparison to the older generation 1841 Integrated Services router which they are designed to substitute for, the 1900 Series ISR G2 routers include 256 MB vs. 32 MB of flash storage as standard, and this can be expanded to 4 gigabytes compared to 128 MB.
-Standard dynamic RAM capacity is 256 megabytes vs. 128 and maximum DRAM size is 2.25 GB vs. 384 megabytes.
-Unlike the 1841 router, the 1900 Series Integrated Services G2 routers feature a USB console instead of the older DB-9 connector and includes a slot for the recently introduced ISM module instead of a slot for the previous and slower Advanced Integration Module.
-In contrast to higher end ISR Generation 2 routers, the Cisco 1941 and 1941W ISR G2 routers do not allow redundant power or slots for Packet Voice and fax DSP Modules.
+Compared to the previous generation 1841 ISR router which they are designed to replace, the 1900 ISR G2 routers include 256 MB vs. 32 of CompactFlash memory as a default, and flash can be expanded to 4 gigabytes vs. 128 megabytes.
+Default DRAM capacity is 256 megabytes instead of 128 and top dynamic RAM capacity is 2.25 gigabytes instead of 384 megabytes.
+In contrast to the 1841 router, the 1900 Series ISR G2 routers feature a USB console instead of the older DB-9 interface and includes an add-in slot for the new Internal Services Module to replace the slot for the previous and lower performance AIM module.
+Unlike top-of-the-line ISR G2 routers, the Cisco 1941 and 1941W Integrated Services G2 routers do not allow redundant power supplies or slots for Packet Voice and fax DSP Modules.